-- 3 Close the progress plot after the fit completes. - 4 If you closed the previous datasheet (Datasheet3) that contains the fit statistics from the previous fit, reopen the datasheet.
-To do so, in the Browser pane, expand Program2 > fit constant.
-Then double-click Datasheet3. - From the LastRun folder, drag results onto Datasheet3.
-New columns (Program2\LastRun) containing the latest fit results are added next to the previous fit results (Program2\fit\constant).
+- 3 Close the progress plot after the fit completes. - 4 If you closed the datasheet (Datasheet3) that contains the fit statistics from the previous fit, reopen the datasheet.
+In the Browser pane, click Documents.
+Then double-click Datasheet3.

+5 Click Workspace to go back to the fit program results.
+Expand LastRun folder of the fit program.
+Then drag results onto Datasheet3.
+New columns (Program2_LastRun) containing the latest fit results are added next to the previous fit results (Program2 fit constant).